exist2021/manojwork/content/pages/Thinking in Systems (highlights).md

   + Stocks generally change slowly, even when the flows into or out of them change suddenly.
 Therefore, stocks act as delays or buffers or shock absorbers in systems. ([Location 506](https://readwise.io/to_kindle?action=open&asin=B005VSRFEA&location=506))

   + Systems thinkers see the world as a collection of stocks along with the mechanisms for regulating the levels in the stocks by manipulating flows.
 That means system thinkers see the world as a collection of “feedback processes.” ([Location 543](https://readwise.io/to_kindle?action=open&asin=B005VSRFEA&location=543))

+New highlights added [[May 4th, 2023]] at 10:36 AM

+  + The time it takes for an exponentially growing stock to double in size, the “doubling time,” equals approximately 70 divided by the growth rate (expressed as a percentage).
+Example: If you put $100 in the bank at 7% interest per year, you will double your money in 10 years (70 ÷ 7 = 10). ([Location 683](https://readwise.io/to_kindle?action=open&asin=B005VSRFEA&location=683))

+  + Watch out!
+If you see feedback loops everywhere, you’re already in danger of becoming a systems thinker! ([Location 687](https://readwise.io/to_kindle?action=open&asin=B005VSRFEA&location=687))

+  + When someone tells you that population growth causes poverty, you’ll ask yourself how poverty may cause population growth. ([Location 691](https://readwise.io/to_kindle?action=open&asin=B005VSRFEA&location=691))